 5 Vega is a blue-white sapphire dominating the Summer Triangle.
 There is evidence that it has a Jupiter-like planet.

-6 Like so many stars, Capella turns out to be a double.
+6 Like so many stars, Capella is a double.

-7 In Norse mythology Rigel was a big toe of the giant Orwandil's big toe in Norse mythology.
-When his other big toe became frost-bitten, Thor broke it off and threw it into the northern sky as Alcor.
+7 Rigel was the giant Orwandil's big toe in Norse mythology.
+When his other big toe became frost-bitten, Thor broke it off and tossed it into the northern sky as Alcor.

 9 Achernar is the least famous of the first magnitude stars, isolated at the river's end.
 In Australia, I pointed to it and asked a fellow stargazer what it was.
 He said,"That's Achernar!"
-The moment stayed with me.
-Achernar is isolated at the river's end.

-10 Red giant Betelgeuse in Orion is the most famous star.
+10 Betelgeuse in Orion is the most famous star.
 It is a red giant.
 If it were in the sun's place, it would reach beyond Mars.

-12 In the movie, Forbidden Planet, action takes place on the fourth planet from Altair.
+12 In the movie Forbidden Planet, action takes place on the 4th planet from Altair.
 Altair is in Aquila between 2 dimmer stars.

 13 Acrux is Alpha Crucis in the Southern Cross.